HectorVilas/odin-memory-card/README.md

 ## planning:
 I like to write what I need for each of my projects as a list, then decompose each item into smaller requisites, the typical problem solving.
 I still don't know what theme I want for the cards.

-First I should look for APIs to be able to access some type of database that includes image URLs that allow hotlinks.
+First I should look for an API to be able to access to a database that includes image URLs that allow hotlinks.
 I prefer not to use API keys, I don't know how to hide them yet, but that's not a big problem for such a simple project.

 ### the game:
-- the player starts picking how much cards they want to see on the board:
+- the player starts the game by choosing how many cards they want to see on the board:
   - a few buttons will appear in the center of the page with predefined numbers
-- a new game starts placing the cards
+- a new game starts by placing the cards
-- when the player picks a card:
+- when the player chooses a card:
-  - if the card has not been picked and there's still unchosen cards:
+  - if the card has not been chosen and there's still unchosen cards:
     - a point is added
     - the cards will shuffle
+    - the game will check if it was the last one to be chosen
-  - if the card has been picked or was the last one to pick:
+  - if the card has been chosen or was the last one to be chosen:
     - the game ends
     - a message appears on screen announcing it:
       - show the results: